j-d-m/final-project/readme.md

 - The importance of having a good wireframe and design planning => this was over come by using gibhub projects to ensure task assignment.

-- Balancing of workload and slpitting task between team members => we solved this issue by having clear commication of our strenghts and weeknesses, and asking for help when needed.
+- Balancing of workload and splitting task between team members => we solved this issue by having clear commination of our strengths and weaknesses, and asking for help when needed.
-- Time Managment => Using the Agile Methodology, breaking down the project into 6 sprints
+- Time Management => Using the Agile Methodology, breaking down the project into 6 sprints

 ### lessons learned

-Commication is key to any project succeding and planning before coding is a take away from our experience in the project.
+Commination is key to any project succeeding and planning before coding is a take away from our experience in the project.